krenalis/krenalis/apis/README.txt

-DELETE  /api/event-listeners/{id}                              Remove an event listener GET     /api/event-listeners/{id}/events                       Returns the processed events POST    /api/users                                             List the Golden Records of the users and the schema POST    /api/workspace/connect-warehouse                       Connect a data warehouse POST    /api/workspace/disconnect-warehouse                    Disconnect a data warehouse POST    /api/workspace/reload-schemas                          Reload the schemas of the data warehouse
+DELETE  /api/event-listeners/{id}                              Remove an event listener GET     /api/event-listeners/{id}/events                       Returns the processed events POST    /api/users                                             List the Golden Records of the users and the schema GET     /api/users/{id}/events                                 List the events of a user GET     /api/users/{id}/traits                                 List the traits of a user POST    /api/workspace/connect-warehouse                       Connect a data warehouse POST    /api/workspace/disconnect-warehouse                    Disconnect a data warehouse POST    /api/workspace/reload-schemas                          Reload the schemas of the data warehouse